 Sey.
 What is your gracious pleasure?

 Macb.
 What news more?

 Sey.
 All is confirm'd, my lord, which was reported.

 Macb.
-I 'll fight, till from my bones my flesh be hack'd.
+I'll fight, till from my bones my flesh be hack'd.

 Give me my armour.
-'T is not needed yet.

 Sey.
+'Tis not needed yet.

 Macb.
-I 'll put it on.
-Send out moe horses, skir the country round; Hang those that talk of fear.
-Give me mine armour. --How does your patient, doctor?
+I'll put it on.

+Send out more horses, skirr the country round; Hang those that talk of fear. -- Give me mine armour. --

+How does your patient, doctor?

 Doct.
 Not so sick, my lord, As she is troubled with thick-coming fancies, That keep her from her rest.

-Cure her of that: Macb.
-Canst thou not minister to a mind diseas'd, Pluck from the memory a rooted sorrow, Raze out the written troubles of the brain, And with some sweet oblivious antidote
+Macb.
+Cure her of that:

+Canst thou not minister to a mind diseas'd;

+Pluck from the memory a rooted sorrow;

+Raze out the written troubles of the brain;

+And, with some sweet oblivious antidote,

-Cleanse the stuff'd bosom of that perilous stuff Which weighs upon the heart?
+Cleanse the stuff'd bosom of that perilous stuff, Which weighs upon the heart?

 Doct.
 Therein the patient Must minister to himself.

 Macb.
-Throw physic to the dogs; I 'll none of it. --Come, put mine armour on; give me my staff. --Seyton, send out -- Doctor, the thanes fly from me. --Come, Sir, despatch. -- If thou couldst, doctor, cast
+Throw physick to the dogs, I'll none of

+it. -Come, put mine armour on; give me my staff: -Seyton, send out. -- Doctor, the thanes fly from me: --

-The water of my land, find her disease, And purge it to a sound and pristine health, I would applaud thee to the very echo, That should applaud again. -- Pull 't off, I say. --What rhubarb, senna, or what purgative drug, Would scour these English hence? -- Hear'st thou of them?
-Doct.
-Ay, my good lord: your royal preparation Makes us hear something.
-Macb.
-Bring it after me. --I will not be afraid of death and bane, Till Birnam forest come to Dunsinane.
-[Exit.
+Come, sir, despatch: -- If thou could'st, doctor, cast The water of my land, find her disease, And purge it to a sound and pristine health, I would applaud thee to the very echo, That should applaud again. -- Pull't off, I say. --